IEOR140-T5/FinalProject-NXT/README.md

                                    1. tan(a1) = 210/240 ===> arctan(a1) = 41 degrees
                                    2. tan(a2) = (241-210)/240 ===> arctan(a2) = 7.3 degrees

 2.4.
-How results were used in your code
+How results were used in your code: The results were used in our Scanner.java class.
+Based on our calculations,

-3. Task analysis and corresponding class responsibilities.
+                                         we used them to determine the Standard Deviation for the angles (a1,a2).

-4. The most interesting/challenging/difficult parts of the project
+3. The most interesting/challenging/difficult parts of the project: The most difficult part of this Milestone was building the robot and hanlding all of the error checking.

-5. Links to source code and JavaDocs
+4. Links to source code and JavaDocs: Steam/Team5/FinalPoject-NXT